Add Perfectly Normal on Goodreads

 On this morning, as on every other morning, conversations become a little quieter when the Perfects walk in.
 The room and everyone in it appear to fade to black-and-white as if to magnify the vibrant colors of their clothes, the highlights in their hair, the lipstick on their lips.
 The Perfects give off the impression that they’re a little taller than everyone else, but I know for a fact Dani Maguire and I are the same height.
 Maybe the illusion is thanks to the shoes.
 While everyone else wears big-box store hiking boot knockoffs or discount store plastic boots lined with synthetic fur, the Perfects sport matching faux leather, high-heeled lace-up boots with real-looking fur peeking out the top.

 After surveying the room as if to ensure everything and everyone are up to their high standards, the Perfects and Luke sit in their usual seats, Lexi and Alissa in the front row near the windows and Dani and Luke right behind.
-I pause for a beat, waiting for Janey to rush into the classroom as she normally does after the Perfects make their grand entrance.
+I wait for Janey to rush into the classroom as she normally does after the Perfects make their grand entrance.

 But Janey doesn’t show up.
 Ellie notices the concern on my face and whispers, “I’ll text her,” as the bell goes off.
 We’re treated to several minutes of announcements over the school’s public address system, and then we’re left with five minutes to move around and talk before the first period bell.
 Ellie checks her phone and announces, “Nothing from Janey yet, but it hasn’t been very long” as Dani slinks to the back of the room and takes the empty seat next to me.